Mutiny (1952 film): Reception

+In a contemporary review for the Los Angeles Times, critic John L. Scott of the Los Angeles Times wrote: "Action is plentiful in this movie and characters, including, Evans as Hook, a piratical figure, colorful.
+The story goes a bit haywire along the way, veering off a main course into side play ...Performances are as convincing as the plot will allow."

-The Variety review called it "a routine [box office] grosser. ...
-Unfortunately, after building so elaborately to stress the patriotic yen of Stevens and his daring in setting out with a lightly-armed boat to get the French gold, the story falls to pieces."
+Variety wrote: "Unfortunately, after building so elaborately to stress the patriotic yen of Stevens and his daring in setting out with a lightly-armed boat to get the French gold, the story falls to pieces."